villagefreeschool/adminportal/src/services/firebase/README.md

 # Firebase Services

-This directory contains a TypeScript implementation of the Firebase services used in the original Vue.js app.
-The code has been refactored to use a more maintainable structure while maintaining full API compatibility.
+This directory contains a TypeScript implementation of the Firebase services used in the VFS Admin Portal application.

 ## Directory Structure